zfolwick/zfolwick.github.io/posts/readable-bash.md

 compose    composes an email
 ```

-Notice the first line has the same information as `menu info` would describe, but `info` is not in the list of described functions. `info` can be part of the next higher level's help output
+Notice the first line has the same information as `menu info` would describe, but `info` is not in the list of described functions. `info` can be part of the next higher level's help output; e.g., `menu send info` in the above example would printo to the console, "sends an email".

-## Prepend functions exposed to the user with the name of the script, and then leverage that regex to automatically build your documentation.
+## Prepend functions that are exposed to the user with the name of the script, and then leverage that regex to automatically build your documentation.

-Encapsulating the sending functionality in a function called `menu_send` which is exposed to the user, we can automatically add the send function to the `menu help` output by parsing the names of the functions, creating a list of the functions starting with `menu_`, and calling _that_ function's `info` function.
+Encapsulating the sending functionality in a function or sub script called `menu_send` which is exposed to the user, we can automatically add the send function to the `menu help` output by parsing the names of the functions, creating a list of the functions starting with `menu_`, and calling _that_ function's `info` function.
 This allows the code to become automatically documented.

+## Always write and install and removal script

+During development you will need to install to a machine and remove several times.
+Ensuring it can be seemlessly installed and removed it vital to proper functioning. when pushing to a package manager, an install script makes it vastly simpler.